Musk’s ‘Five Bullets’ Directive Draws DoD, DHS, State, Hill Pushback

 “No reporting action from you is needed at this time,” DHS said, adding, “For now, please pause any responses outside of your DHS chain of command.”
 DHS employs upwards of 250,000 Federal workers.

-The State Department offered a similar statement from Tibor Nagy, acting under secretary of State for management, who said the agency “will respond on behalf of the Department.
+The State Department offered a similar statement from Tibor Nagy, acting under secretary of state for management, who said the agency “will respond on behalf of the Department.
 No employee is obligated to report their activities outside their Department chain of command.”

+According to reporting by the New York Times, Director of National Intelligence Tulsi Gabbard instructed intelligence community official not to response to the OPM email, and FBI Director Kash Patel also asked employees of his bureau to hold off responding at least “for now.”

+By contrast, the Department of the Interior instructed its employees to comply with the OPM email, according to agency correspondence viewed by MeriTalk, and indicated it may incorporate weekly reporting of accomplishments into its reporting structures.

 On Capitol Hill, House Oversight and Reform Committee Ranking Member Gerry Connolly, D-Va., savaged the OPM email to Federal civilian employees in a Feb.
 22 letter to OPM Acting Director Charles Ezell.